This Is A Millinger + Howells Rug

 In a world full of beautiful objects, why design another rug collection?
 How can it be fresh and relevant?
 Those questions inspired This Is A Millinger + Howells Rug, a series of 7 wool and silk pieces designed by Michael Howells + Christiane Millinger, and hand-knotted by exceptional artisans in Nepal.

-Bold, blurred color-saturated designs spin off a central axis, suggesting otherworldly topographies and distant galaxies in each rug in the series.
+Bold, blurred color-saturated designs spin off a central axis, suggesting otherworldly topographies and distant galaxies.
 But the source for these images is much closer to home: a set of antique Türkmen Tekke, Beshir, Luri, Yazdik, and Qashqaii rugs from the 18th and 19th centuries.

 Each modern rug in the series derives from an antique, such as this Yasdik piece.